From data to report in one minute or less. Ajelix BI is launched! 🚀 Get started for free.

 Operational KPIs provide objective insights into various aspects of operations.
 KPIs help identify areas for improvement, measure progress and success, make data-driven decisions, and boost team accountability.

 The 11 most important operational KPIs for operations managers include Overall Equipment Effectiveness, First-Pass Yield, Throughput, Defect Rate, Customer Return Rate, On-Time Delivery, Inventory Turnover, and Order Fulfillment Rate.
-Productivity Metrics, a group of key performance indicators (KPIs) designed to supercharge production output and optimize resources.
+Productivity Metrics are a group of key performance indicators (KPIs) designed to supercharge production output and optimize resources.

 By tracking and analyzing productivity metrics, you can identify bottlenecks, eliminate waste, maximize the performance of equipment, workforce, and processes.